ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   Then,
   To keep him in his finest prime the sun retires each night on time,
-  But the evening clouds can be late which causes the sun to get irate
+  But the evening clouds are often late which causes the sun to get irate
   Slipping his gown, smouldering red, he discreetly sets onto his bed.